Ghanaian Cocoa Farmers advised to patronize Comprehensive Cocoa Management System

 In attendance were stakeholders from the various security sectors, judges, Traditional Authorities, District Assemblies, COCOBOD, Forestry Commission, lands commission.

-Others are; the Office of Administrator of Stool Lands, National Disaster Management Organisation, Private Cocoa Buying Companies, Civil Society Organisations, Non-Governmental Organisations and cocoa cooperatives within the Kakum HIA.
+Others are; the Office of Administrator of Stool Lands, National Disaster Management Ognanisation, Private Cocoa Buying Companies, Civil Society Organisations, Non-Governmental Organisations and cocoa cooperatives within the Kakum HIA.

 Mr Charles Brefo-Nimo, Senior Programmes Manager of IDH- Sustainable Trade Initiative urged stakeholders to share the knowledge acquired from the programme with their various institutions and at the local commune level.